ajilk/Recall/README.md

 ### Observation
 The project was less tricky than I thought it would be.
 I liked how it turned out.
 Although project would definitely benefit from little bit of simplification.
 It does overcomplicate simple concepts.
-The is really lowers flexibility.
-Most of the locations where certain messages appear were hardcoded, which is was not really the goal.
+This really lowers flexibility.
+Most of the locations where certain messages appear were hardcoded, which was really not the goal.

 ---
 ### Recall is part of the [Concept](https://github.com/azimex/Concept) Series.